 - Improper medication combinations – There are many prescription error cases where the drugs would be properly prescribed alone, but together cause serious or fatal injuries.
 These problems can be resolved by reading the package inserts and some hospitals and pharmacies have computer programs to assist in avoiding error.
 Yet there are still thousands of injuries from improper prescription combinations every year.

-- Wrong medication - The patient is simply given the wrong medication by the pharmacy because a pharmacy misfill.
+- Wrong medication - The patient is simply given the wrong medication by the pharmacy because of a pharmacy misfill.
 According to Jury Verdict Research, plaintiffs prevail at trial in 31% of these pharmacy misfill cases.
+The most common wrong medication cases involve antibiotics.

-- Handwriting errors – Incredibly in 2008, our lawyers still commonly see the failure to administer the proper dosage from handwriting transcription errors.
+- Handwriting errors – Our lawyers still commonly see the failure to administer the proper dosage from handwriting transcription errors.
 In the fortunate cases, handwriting error will only delay the time until patients receive their prescribed drug.
 At worst, a misread order can lead to serious injury or death.
-A lot of experts started making guesses as to the percentage of handwriting prescription errors after the heparin overdose given to Dennis Quaid's infant twins, but no definite study has been done to demonstrate the number of prescription handwriting errors.

 - Adverse effects of medication - Many prescription drugs have side effects that have serious and fatal consequences.
 Sometimes these injuries are the regrettable side effects of the medication.
 Others are cases where the doctor knew or should have known that the risks of the drug outweigh the benefits.
 Often, doctors are given a huge heads-up of the possible risk with a black box warning.
 The central issue in these medical malpractice cases is whether the doctor was reasonable in prescribing the medication in light of the patient's medical history, physical condition, and all relevant diagnostic imaging or laboratory data.
 Another big issue in these cases is informed consent.
 Did the physician apprise the patient of the risks?